jlcorradi/python_scripts/README.md

-# python_lab
+# python_scripts
-Laboratory to test and learn python stuff
+Useful scripts and other stuf for automation in python